selkind/GeoMap/documentation/docs_site/docs/field_glossary.md

 ## POSACC_M

 **Description:**
-The estimated positional accuracy of the polygon.
+The estimated positional accuracy of the polygon margins.
 Units: meters

 **Source of Values:**
 Value from GeoMap contributers